-- 10. The term "farm gate milk price" is defined in DIRA as "the total cost of milk divided by kilograms of milk solids that Fonterra pays out to shareholder farmers in a season".7 - 11.
-The farm gate milk price is different from the base milk price.
-The farm gate milk price is calculated from the sum of the actual payments made by Fonterra that constitute the total cost of milk less total organic milk and total winter premium milk payments.
-These payments include fixed price payments that have already been made under Fonterra's fixed milk price offer for the relevant season. - 12.
-On the other hand, the base milk price recommended by the Panel, as calculated in accordance with the Manual, divides the total Manual-calculated costs, similarly excluding total organic milk and total winter premium milk costs, by the total kilograms of milk solids supplied, but makes no adjustment for fixed price payments.
-Example 1 below provides a simplified example of how the base milk price differs from the farm gate milk price.10
+- 11. The term "farm gate milk price" is defined in DIRA as "the total cost of milk divided by kilograms of milk solids that Fonterra pays out to shareholder farmers in a season".10 - 12.
+This price is different from the base milk price.
+The farm gate milk price is calculated from the sum of the actual payments made by Fonterra that constitute the total cost of milk less total organic milk and total winter premium milk payments.11 These